dahvidschloss/CRASH/README.md

 # The Unintentional IT Administrator(v1.0) (aka ADGenny)
-## Author: Dahvid Schloss
+Author: Dahvid Schloss

-## phone number: (281) 330-8004
+Phone number: (281) 330-8004 (call it I dare you)

-## This PowerShell script generates a set of random users and populates them into Active Directory.
+### This PowerShell script generates a set of random users and populates them into Active Directory.
 It creates Organizational Units (OUs) and corresponding groups based on predefined department names, then assigns users to these groups.
 Users are given randomly generated names, passwords, and titles specific to their department.
 Features

   -  Generates 100 random users with unique names and passwords